 It also brings advantages from a management point of view as managers don’t need to be in the same place as agents to monitor their work.

 A report by Contact Babel found that 52% of US call centers have opted for remote agents, showing that this trend is already on the rise.

 All these changes to the future of call centers will naturally mean a change in the role of agents too.

-As a result, they will need to have more advanced problem solving skills and greater knowledge of the product/service, which means they will require more advanced and detailed training.
+As a result, they'll need to have more advanced problem-solving skills and greater knowledge of products/services, which means they will require more advanced and detailed training.

 In essence, they'll have to embrace their roles as expert advisors and brand representatives.

 With data becoming an increasingly prevalent part of customer service, agents will also need to have good analytical skills in order to make the most of all of the data they can access in the CRM.

 These highly trained and skilled agents, sometimes referred to as ‘super agents’, will be able to use a variety of engagement channels - including phone, web calls, live chat, video chat and social media - and will have to stay up to date with any changes to these channels.

 It's clear that call center practices and technologies have come a long way in recent years.